Tuesday, April 22, 2014

 You can also start making Sushi Rice ovals for the cooked mushrooms.
 Click here to see my detailed directions.

-Once the mushroom slices are cooked through and soft, remove from heat and set aside for final sushi assembling.
+Once the mushroom slices are cooked through and soft, remove from heat and set aside for final sushi assembly.

 To assemble simply place a mushroom slice (or smaller button mushroom pieces) on a prepared Sushi Rice oval.
 Drizzle on a small amount of Dipping Sauce and top with a few thin slices of chopped green onion.

-(For a slight spicy version put a dab of horseradish or wasabi under the mushroom slice or directly on the rice.)
+(For a slightly spicy version put a dab of horseradish or wasabi under the mushroom slice or directly on the rice.)

-You can treat Mushroom Sushi like regular sushi and skip my Dipping Sauce.
-Just hold sushi and dip it mushroom-side into into soy sauce (or drizzle some on top, if the mushrooms are chopped into smaller pieces.)
+You can treat Mushroom Sushi-like regular sushi and skip my Dipping Sauce.
+Just hold the sushi and dip it mushroom-side into into soy sauce (or drizzle some on top, if the mushrooms are chopped into smaller pieces.)

 No comments: